unsw-restech/restech-docs/docs/software/index.rst

 Research software is installed in modules so that they can be loaded or unloaded as necessary.
 This way we can offer and run multiple versions of each package at the same time.

-If you require software installed on the cluster then the best way to do so is to email the IT Service Centre (ITServiceCentre@unsw.edu.au) detailing the software that you would like installed and mention that you would like it to be installed on Katana.

 The sections below provide information about some of the specific software that is installed on Katana.

 ===================